ezekiellutz/Simple-Linear-Regression/README.md

 Here is an example of what the script will print to the console:

-      The strongest linear relationship exists between Fuel Consumption and CO2 Emissions of vehicles produced in 2021.
+      The strongest linear relationship exists between Fuel Consumption and CO2 Emissions for vehicles produced in 2021.

-      The linear regression model developed here found an R squared value of 0.958100128891766.
+      The linear regression model developed here found an R squared score of 0.958100128891766.

       This means that the model created here explains 95.81% of the variation in the response variable (CO2 Emissions) around its mean.